A winning strategy for spreading the word about your organization’s work is to get your nonprofit’s story in the news.

 A news story gets your organization in front of a large audience of potential supporters and gives your organization instant credibility.

-Even though there aren’t as many people today reading actual newspapers or watching the 6 o’clock news these days, your local media still reaches a large audience of people in your community who need to know about your nonprofit’s work.
+Even though there aren’t as many people reading actual newspapers or watching the 6 o’clock news these days, your local media still reaches a large audience of people in your community who need to know about your nonprofit’s work.

-So, getting your story in the news is still a worthwhile strategy, particularly if your nonprofit is young and needs a bigger audience.
+So getting your story in the news is still a worthwhile strategy, particularly if your nonprofit is young and needs a bigger audience.

-And, being in the news still carries a lot of weight.
+And, being in the news still carries A LOT of weight.

 People think that if you’re in the news, you must be doing important work.